Regularization of Port-Hamiltonian Descriptor Systems: Main Results

-We are now ready to present necessary and sufficient solvability conditions for the regularization of port-Hamiltonian descriptor systems by derivative output feedback and derivative and proportional output feedback (with a given rank of $E+BKC$). \begin{theorem} Suppose that the port-Hamiltonian system (\ref{1.1}) is \emph{completely observable}, i.e., $\rank \mat{c} \alpha E-\beta A \\ C \rix=n$ for any $(\alpha,\beta) \in\C^2\backslash \{0,0\}$.
+We are now ready to present necessary and sufficient solvability conditions for the regularization of port-Hamiltonian descriptor systems by derivative output feedback and derivative and proportional output feedback (with a given rank of $E+BKC$). {The following result presents the answer to Problem c).} \begin{theorem} Suppose that the port-Hamiltonian system (\ref{1.1}) is \emph{completely observable}, i.e., $\rank \mat{c} \alpha E-\beta A \\ C \rix=n$ for any $(\alpha,\beta) \in\C^2\backslash \{0,0\}$. {Then following assertions hold.}

 (i) There exists a matrix $K$ such that $(E+BKC, A)$ is regular,

 and the closed-loop system (\ref{sys2}) is port-Hamiltionan if and only if

 and $n-r$ is even when $\rank[ \cT_\infty^T(E\cS_\infty(C))A \cS_\infty (\cT_\infty^T(B)E)]>0$ is even and